RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL

 Since Text-to-SQL needs to perform not only the schema linking which aligns the mentioned entities in the question to schema items in the database schema, but also the skeleton parsing which parses out the skeleton of the SQL query, the major challenges are caused by a large number of required schema items and the complex composition of operators such as \texttt{GROUP BY}, \texttt{HAVING}, and \texttt{JOIN ON} involved in a SQL query.
 The intertwining of the schema linking and the skeleton parsing complicates learning even more.

-To investigate whether the Text-to-SQL task could become easier if the skeleton parsing and the schema linking are decoupled, we conduct a preliminary experiment on Spider's dev set.
-Concretely, we fine-tune a T5-base model to generate the pure skeletons based on the questions (\emph{i.e.}, skeleton parsing task).
-We observe that the exact match accuracy on such a task achieves about 80\% using the fine-tuned T5-base.
+To investigate whether the Text-to-SQL task could become easier if the schema linking and the skeleton parsing are decoupled, we conduct a preliminary experiment on Spider's dev set.
+Concretely, we fine-tune a T5-Base model to generate the pure skeletons based on the questions (\emph{i.e.}, skeleton parsing task).
+We observe that the exact match accuracy on such a task achieves about 80\% using the fine-tuned T5-Base.
 However, even the T5-3B model only achieves about 70\% accuracy~\citep{peter2021compositional, torsten2021picard}.
 This pre-experiment indicates that decoupling such two objectives could be a potential way of reducing the difficulty of Text-to-SQL.

 To realize the above decoupling idea, we propose a \underline{R}anking-enhanced \underline{E}ncoding plus a \underline{S}keleton-aware \underline{D}ecoding framework for Text-to-\underline{SQL} (\model).
 The former injects a few but most relevant schema items into the seq2seq model's encoder instead of all schema items.
 In other words, the schema linking is conducted beforehand to filter out most of the irrelevant schema items in the database schema, which can alleviate the difficulty of the schema linking for the seq2seq model.
 For such purpose, we train an additional cross-encoder to classify the tables and columns simultaneously based on the input question, and then rank and filter them according to the classification probabilities to form a ranked schema sequence.
 The latter does not add any new modules but simply allows the seq2seq model's decoder to first generate the SQL skeleton, and then the actual SQL query.
-Since skeleton parsing is much easier than whole SQL parsing, the first generated skeleton could implicitly guide the subsequent SQL parsing via the masked self-attention mechanism in the decoder.
+Since skeleton parsing is much easier than SQL parsing, the first generated skeleton could implicitly guide the subsequent SQL parsing via the masked self-attention mechanism in the decoder.